 Early in his writing career, James Carroll was welcomed by the critic Allen Tate as “a new original talent.”
 Twenty years later, the critic Martin Green wrote in The Atlantic, “Carroll has become one of the writers who shape our sense of ourselves.”

-James Carroll is the author of twelve novels, most recently The Cloister, and eight works of non-fiction, most recently Christ Actually: The Son of God for the Secular Age.
+James Carroll is the author of twelve novels, most recently The Cloister, which the New York Times called "Incandescent;" and nine works of non-fiction, including The Truth at the Heart of the Lie, which Random House will publish in March, 2021.
 Other books include the National Book Award winning An American Requiem; the New York Times bestselling Constantine's Sword, now an acclaimed documentary; House of War, which won the first PEN-John Kenneth Galbraith Award; and Jerusalem, Jerusalem, which was named a 2011 Best Book by Publishers Weekly.
-He lectures widely, both in the United States and abroad, and contributes occasional essays to NEWYORKER.COM He lives in Boston with his wife, the writer Alexandra Marshall.
+His oped column appeared weekly in The Boston Globe for twenty-three years, and his essays appear at NEWYORKER.COM.
+A Fellow of the American Academy of Arts & Sciences, he lives in Boston with his wife, the writer Alexandra Marshall.

 Jerusalem in the history of religious violence - and in the American imagination.
 “I dare you to read this book and see Jerusalem, or yourself, the same way.”